-(HIPAA), and information security training annually.
-Safeguards are implemented to ensure data is not sent to unauthorized VA employees, including employee security and privacy training, and required reporting of suspicious activity.
-Use of secure passwords, access for need to know basis, Personal Identification Verification (PIV) Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all measures that are utilized for the system.
-The VA Salesforce Business Module Owner defined the software product configuration requirements to customize data access needs for each role category, as well as limiting access within organizational boundaries.
+Mitigation: Safeguards implemented to ensure data is not sent to the wrong VA organization are employee security and privacy training and awareness and required reporting of suspicious activity.
+Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV) Cards, Personal Identification Numbers (PIN), encryption, and access authorization are all measures that are utilized within the facilities.
+Access to sensitive information and the systems where the information is stored is controlled by the VA using a "least privilege/need to know" policy.
+Access must be requested and only the access required by VA persons or processes acting on behalf of VA persons is to be requested or granted.